base4nfdi/dmp4nfdi-website/content/docs/enduser/_index.md

 ---
-title: Enduser Documentation
+title: RDMO How To for a catalog deveopement
 date: 2024-07-24
 type: book
 ---

-# Embedded RDMO "How To" for catalog development
+# RDMO "How To guide" for catalog development

-Below you see an embedded page from the RDMO Documentation with a "How To" for catalog development.
+Below, you will see an embedded page from the RDMO Documentation that provides a 'How To' guide for catalog development.
 Scroll within the frame to read the content, or visit the original source at
 <a href="https://rdmo.readthedocs.io/en/latest/management/catalog-development.html">
 this link</a>.